Bread and Circuses (Star Trek: The Original Series): Plot

-Angered, Marcus sends Spock and McCoy into the televised arena where they must fight Flavius and another gladiator, Achilles.
+Angered, Marcus sends Spock and McCoy into the televised arena, forcing them to fight the recaptured Flavius alongside a native gladiator named Achilles.
 Spock overpowers Achilles and uses a Vulcan nerve pinch on Flavius, ending the fight to a hail of pre-recorded boos and hisses.
-Spock and McCoy are taken back to the slave pens while Kirk is sentenced to a televised execution scheduled for the next day by the TV Manager aka "Master of the Games".
+Spock and McCoy are taken back to the slave pens while Kirk is sentenced to a televised execution scheduled for the next day by the TV Manager a.k.a.
+"Master of the Games".
+That evening, Kirk is brought to the Proconsul's home and given "some last hours as a man" with the slave girl Drusilla.

-The evening prior to the execution, Kirk is brought to the Proconsul's quarters, where the slave girl Drusilla entertains him, probably including sexual relations.
-Marcus later remarks to Kirk that he was responsible for Drusilla's visit, saying "Because you are a man, I gave you some last hours as a man."

-As the execution broadcast begins, Flavius rushes forward and is killed trying to save Kirk; Kirk kills the Master of the Games and two guards as well.
-Marcus orders the remaining guards to kill Kirk; on the Enterprise, Scott uses the ship's tractor beams to cause a power blackout in the city, allowing Kirk to free Spock and McCoy.
-Merik signals the Enterprise with a stolen communicator to beam up Kirk and party, and is fatally stabbed by Marcus.
-The landing party dematerializes just one second before the guards open fire with their machine guns.
+As the execution broadcast begins, Flavius is killed in a botched attempt to rescue Kirk; Kirk manages to kill the Master of the Games and two guards before Marcus sends the remaining guards to finish him; on the Enterprise, Scott uses the ship's tractor beams to cause a power blackout in the city, allowing Kirk to free Spock and McCoy.
+Merik has a change of heart and signals the Enterprise with a stolen communicator to beam up Kirk and party, for which he is fatally stabbed by Marcus.
+The landing party dematerializes just one second before the guards open fire with their submachine guns.

 Back on the Enterprise, Spock expresses surprise at a sun-worshiping cult preaching universal brotherhood, opining that sun worship was primitive superstition, with no such philosophy behind it.
 Lt.
 Uhura, having monitored the planet's communications all this time, has the answer: "It's not the sun up in the sky.
 It's the Son of God."
 The Captain is astonished: "Caesar and Christ.
 They had them both.
 And the Word is spreading only now."

 Production

 The submachine guns used by the Roman guards in the episode are Danish Madsen M-50 submachine guns.

 Lois Jewell said in an interview that two costumes were made for her character, a grey slave outfit and the revealing evening wear she entertained Captain Kirk in.
 Of that she said, "That was a very exotic costume.
 It was made by the designer who designed everything for Star Trek.
 It wasn’t like they went, “Well, let’s throw this on.”
 It was designed and it was made, and they had to make sure, in the fitting, that it fit properly.
 And I wore that.
 I still get a lot of comments when I’m at the Star Trek shows about that costume.
 Everybody talks about that costume."

 The character Claudius Marcus wears the Shakespeare coat of arms on his costume, one of many examples of Shakespeare in Star Trek.

-Gene Winfield, an American automotive customizer and fabricator's car The Reactor, called The Jupiter 8 in the episode was used at the opening.
+The Reactor, a car owned by American automotive customizer and fabricator Gene Winfield, was used in the opening and called the Jupiter 8.